 The Forest for Development, Climate, and Biodiversity Global Challenge Program combines public and private capital to support countries in developing their REDD+ and Carbon Programs, offering financial and technical assistance to engage in carbon finance mechanisms.
-In particular, the Partnership for Market Implementation64 aims to support carbon pricing initiatives in at least 10 developing countries directly, with plans to assist an additional 20 countries in getting ready for such implementations.
+In particular, the Partnership for Market Implementation aims to support carbon pricing initiatives in at least 10 developing countries directly, with plans to assist an additional 20 countries in getting ready for such implementations.
 This project started operations in July 2020 and is expected to continue for a decade, with a total capitalization target of US\$250 million.
+In the Guinean Forests, there is a Partnership for Market Implementation country program in Guinea.